Kinder Morgan Proposed Northeast Energy Direct (NED) Pipeline Project

 In Lunenburg, fifth grade students studied invasive Asian Bittersweet, Multiflora Rose, and Japanese Knotweed in their schoolyard.
 Their project involved learning to identify these invasives and studying their impact on native ecosystems.
 The students were given a broad spectrum of art forms to express to their community the need to address the issue of invasive plant damage - song, play, poster, comic strip, or poetry—with a display at the Lunenburg Town Hall.

 Thank you to the Massachusetts Cultural Council for making these projects made possible through their STARS Residencies grants.

 2015 River Report Card

-Our volunteer monitors have been collecting and analyzing samples for the past three months.
-Their most recent sampling day was Saturday, June 20th.
+Our volunteer monitors have been collecting and analyzing samples for the past four months.
 The lack of rain and low stream flows were evident in the monitoring results for June (ahead of rains on Father's Day Sunday and storms on June 23rd).
-With low flow, we see higher temperatures and lower dissolved oxygen levels.
-We also see conductivity up at almost all sites (less flow, more ions concentrated in the water).
+With low flow, we saw higher temperatures and lower dissolved oxygen levels.
+We also saw conductivity up at almost all sites (less flow, more ions concentrated in the water).
 We did see an increase in E.coli at many sites, but not as much as would have been seen if sampling had been done after the steady rains on Sunday.
-The next monitoring date is Saturday, July 18th.

 View 2015 River Report Card.
 Note that the Report opens on the E.coli worksheet, but you can scroll through to the other data worksheets (temp/DO, etc.) at the bottom of the page.